hvvashistha/MIPS-Scoreboard/readme.md

 ## MIPS Scoreboard Simulation

-This project is part of Advanced Operating Systems class at UMBC.
+This project is part of Advanced Operating Systems course at UMBC.

 [MIPS architecture](https://en.wikipedia.org/wiki/MIPS_architecture) is RISC architecutre developed by MIPS technologies.
 [Scoreboarding](https://en.wikipedia.org/wiki/Scoreboarding) is one of the strategy for dynamic processor pipeline queuing.
 It was developed for MIPS architecture and was employed in CDC 6600 computers/